The Verge, Singapore: Facilities

 The ground floor houses ethnic Indian wear, F&B outlets and services.
 The fifth floor houses a collection of craft and florist shops.
 The retail shops are complemented with service providers.
 The mix of tenants ensures that there is something for everyone at The Verge.
 The Verge has undergone major improvement in 2014 to improve the traffic flow and accommodate the growing number of shoppers.
 The mall has now added a greater variety of food and beverage options for shoppers, which serve local favourites.
 The Verge is popular with families, youth and has household retail brands as tenants.
 There used to be a departmental store known as Shop-In on one of the top floors.

 Main Building

 Although it is considered the main building, it is about half the size of the Chill @ The Verge.
-Before the makeover, tenants in the main building were mainly thrift shops, ranging from jewellery to household items to clothings.
+Before the makeover, tenants in the main building were mainly thrift shops, ranging from jewellery to household items to clothing.
 A food court and a furniture store also opened at The Verge.
 There were also some food outlets, a music school, a betting outlet, some travel agencies, a department store, a fresh market and a money changer.
 There was once a Burger King outlet at basement 1 but it has closed down due to lack of business.
 After the makeover, most of the shops are new tenants.
 Sheng Siong hypermarket occupied the two basement levels of the mall, and a loading bay at the ground level.